+It is not a coincidence that A Bigger Splash takes place on a volcanic island: the film is comprised of dormant passions, waiting to erupt.
 David Kajganich’s adaptation of the sensual 1969 thriller La Piscine follows rock star Marianne (Tilda Swinton) and her recovering alcoholic boyfriend Paul (Matthias Schoenaerts) as their blissful holiday is soured by the unwelcome, sexually provocative intrusion of her ex Harry (Ralph Fiennes) and his new-found daughter Penelope (Dakota Johnson).
+As its foursome flirt and fight, the film throbs with intense, volatile emotion: it is also not a coincidence that in person its director Luca Guadagnino is similarly animated.

-One of the central ideas of A Bigger Splash is the conflict between two ways of living: a traditional hedonistic rock and roll lifestyle, which is embodied by Harry, and a contemporary sort of clean living which Paul and Marianne are attempting to pursue.
-Why were you interested in exploring that divide?
 You put me in a place in which I feel uncomfortable because you’re asking me to give my own explanation of the film, which I am not very eager to do generally.
 I think the audience should make a judgement by themselves.
 I would say that the idea of nostalgia and wanting to get back what you’ve lost is something that I always think about, and in these characters you have that clash, a kind of battle between wills.
 It’s a very universal, powerful dynamic.

 A director should never judge their characters.
 It’s a disgrace if you do that.
 You should be as open as possible, as broad as possible and you should be able to invest in every act the characters make without judging them ever.
 If you judge your characters you’re putting yourself on top of them and it’s a disaster.

 The characters are all driven by desire for each other–

 But this is exactly what we are bound to, so I wanted to make a movie about something that people can absolutely recognise in their own lives, even if they’re not rock stars.

 Not when you have a great performer like Tilda Swinton.
 In general, no, because I think that people behave and communicate not just with words, but with the position they take in physical space.
 You are communicating much more through the position of your feet right now than by anything you’re saying, in my opinion.
 A director is someone who has to be very attentive of behaviour and try to capture everything that comes as communication, whether in words or physically.